-Price of Football 2017: Premier League cuts or freezes majority of prices
+Price of Football 2017: Premier League clubs cut or freeze majority of prices

 -